 You can also access online Advice and Information, including an online directory, via the Mind in Brighton and Hove Advice and Information website.

-The Work & Learning Service provides a range of support, advice and information to help people manage their work and learning needs.
+The Employment Advisors provides a range of support, advice and information to help people manage their work and learning needs.
 The service is open to those receiving support and treatment within the Wellbeing service.

 We offer advice if you are currently working and may be looking for support on your rights and how to look after your mental health in the workplace.
 Or if you are off sick from work and would like help to plan your return or consider other options.